 What’s Your Vision and Your Goal?

 Be clear and state the vision of the project and its goals and how they align with the organization’s business plan.
 You must be specific and the goals must be measurable.
 Think action-oriented, realistic and based on time.
-This is not a place for broad strokes, but rather concise and exact results you expect to achieve.
-Add clarity by having the goals listed out.
+This isn’t a place for broad strokes, but rather for concise and exact results you expect to achieve.
+Add clarity by having the goals listed.

 What Are the Deliverables?